enzo-dante/tech_prep/README.md

     }

     /**
-     * O(1) CONSTANT time complexity when removing node to the front of a list since index will always be 0
+     * O(1) CONSTANT time complexity when removing node from the front of a list since index will always be 0
      * O(1) CONSTANT space complexity when removing node from a list */ public EmployeeNode removeFromEnd() {